 There's also another caveat that comes with liability, and those are the "vicarious liability" rules.
 According to these rules, someone can be found at fault even though they didn't have anything to do directly with the accident.
 For instance, if the truck driver is the one responsible for the accident, they may not be the only one held liable.
 If it's found that the trucking company knew of the driver's incompetence, or the driver had drug or alcohol offenses on their driving record in the past, the employer could be found indirectly liable based on the fact that they still employed the driver.

-Liability is another area that can become very difficult to prove, and this is another time when having a New York personal injury lawyer such as us here at Wingate, Russotti, Shapiro & Halperin, LLP can help.
+Liability is another area that can become very difficult to prove, and this is another time when having a New York personal injury lawyer such as us here at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.

 In New York, in addition to proving negligence, the victim must also provide detailed evidence of the circumstances of the accident itself in order to obtain compensatory damages related to the cost of the crash, any applicable property damage, and compensation related to future medical care, job loss, or emotional distress.

 In order to do this, and gain the maximum amount of compensation they deserve, injured parties must be examined by their doctor and given a full doctor's report that can be taken to court.
 This will give the court an idea of the cost of medical bills, and the cost of current and future medical treatment required.
 Also, employers may submit statements detailing the loss of income suffered, or paycheck stubs can be used to prove how much income the plaintiff made before the accident, and how much they will be losing as a result of it.